 Night Owl iGEN 20/20

-Described by some as the future of night vision monocular gear, this is a high-tech option and easily rates a good spot on any list of the Night Owl nightvision monocular options for 2019.
+Described by some as the future of night vision monocular gear, this is a high-tech option and easily rates a good spot on any list of the Night Owl nightvision monocular options.

 It is noted for its optical clarity with the ability to boost ambient light by 650x.
 It has double the IR sensitivity of other, comparable monoculars, and a super clear display.
 It has no distortion on the display, as well and the IR automatically adjusts to ensure constant clarity.